 - Relative average humidity in July: 68%.

-August in Prague is a sad month, because summer comes to an end.
+August in Prague is a sad month, because summer comes to the end.
 But it is still as hot as July.
 Most of locals try to avoid staying in the city centre and travel to the country: lakes, mountains, forrest.
 The luckiest have holidays in August and can travel abroad.
 Tourists usually find shelter in numerous parks of Prague.

 Weather in August

 Speaking about Prague weather in August I should say it is still amazing, sometimes it is hot, a bit rainy, but in general very good.
-Again, follow the rules of common sense and do not spend to much time in the sun without protection, do not drink to much of alcohol during the day.
+Again, follow the rules of common sense and do not spend to much time in the sun without protection, do not drink to much alcohol during the day.
 I would also recommend visiting parks, beer gardens and open air pools, such as Podoli.

 What to wear in August in Prague?

 In your luggage for a trip to Prague in August you need to have both summer clothes and an umbrella.
-Sometimes August mixes sunny days with rainy evening or vice versa.
+Sometimes August mixes sunny days with rainy evenings or vice versa.
 Therefore you need to be ready.
 Moreover there are a lot of outdoor activities for travelers, who would like to discover not only Lennon Wall and Stone Bell House.